 Buying versus hiring – which one’s better?

 Hiring baby equipment is a viable solution if you are only likely to need something short term.
 Holidays, weekends away or needing a particular item for just a temporary time is where hiring can be useful.
 If you are keen to try something out, but don’t want to outlay money until you’ve tried it, then hiring is an option.
 Baby equipment such as prams and high chairs can be expensive.
 If you can’t afford to buy items, then hiring or borrowing may work better for you.
+If this appeals to you, you could try an online marketplace such as Kindershare which puts local parents in touch with each other to rent baby equipment they no longer use.

-Think about using your baby bonus to buy quality, safe baby equipment which you'll have pleasure using and which your baby will enjoy too.
+It is always better to buy quality, safe baby equipment which you'll have pleasure using and which your baby will enjoy too.
 Safety and practicality are more important factors to consider than just what looks good.

 For more information see Baby Needs or Pregnancy.